 Hum Compben E Mer on Bank Statement vs. Credit Card Statement

-“Financial institutions are required to provide enough information on statements for consumers to identify the source of each transaction, but formatting standards vary widely between institutions.”
+“Financial institutions are required to provide enough information on periodic statements for consumers to identify the source of each transaction, but formatting standards vary widely between institutions.”

 Regardless of where the charge appears, the resolution steps are identical: verify with household members, call 866-537-0232, and dispute with your financial institution if the charge is unauthorized.
 If you have encountered similarly confusing debit card entries, our guide to Spred charge on debit card covers how to handle unknown debit transactions.